rtiangha/bravely-offline-citra/README.md

 To revert to using the original version of Citra that was bundled with Bravely Offline, copy over all of the `.exe` and `.dll` files from your backup into the `Bravely Offline\DATA\Citra` folder  (or, download a copy of [Nightly r1800](https://github.com/rtiangha/citra-fork/releases/tag/r1800-2022.10.23)), overwriting the files from the new version and relaunch the app.

+## How to Compile (GCC or CLANG)

+There may be performance differences when compiling with either GCC or CLANG.
+Here's how to compile with both and you can choose which one performs better.

-## How to Compile: MinGW-w64 Build with MSYS2
+### MinGW-w64 GCC Build with MSYS2

 #### Prerequisites to install